-No. 1 to or upon the Leased Premises, and all alterations, additions, or changes made by Tenant pursuant to the terms of this Lease, 51 and shall not be subject to coinsurance.
+No. Specification Coverages, Limits & Other Requirements betterments 50 , including all the items included in Tenant's Work, and all equipment and other property used in connection therewith, including Tenant's business personal property, HVAC, trade fixtures and signs from time to time in, on, adjacent to or upon the Leased Premises, and all alterations, additions, or changes made by Tenant pursuant to the terms of this Lease, 51 and shall not be subject to coinsurance.
 52 1.2 Form This insurance is to be issued on an ISO CP 10 30 [, or equivalent form].
 53 1.3 Insureds The insureds on this policy are to be Tenant and Landlord.
 54 1.4 Endorsements or Coverages The scope of coverage, at Landlord's option, is to include coverage for Antennas, 55 Earthquake, Flood, 56 Glass, 57 Ordinance or Law, 58 Terrorism, 59 Theft, Signs, 60 and Debris Removal with an increased coverage of \$ 61 Tenant at its election may cover loss arising out of cancellation of this Lease, including loss of its undamaged improvements and betterments.
 (See ISO CP 00 60 06 95).
 1.5 Waiver of Subrogation This insurance is to include a waiver of subrogation by insurer as to the Landlord Parties.
 62 2.
-Business Income and Extra Experleast the following specifications. see.
-63 Tenant is to maintain business income and extra expense insurance meeting at 2.1 Scope Coverage is to be provided on all operations at the Leased Premises.
+Business Income and Extra Expense.
+63 Tenant is to maintain business income and extra expense insurance meeting at least the following specifications.
+2.1 Scope Coverage is to be provided on all operations at the Leased Premises.
 2.2 Income Coverage Limit Coverage is to be equal to no less than [12] months of income and ongoing expenses.
 [Coverage is to be provided in an amount of not less than 80% of Tenant's gross annual income at the Leased Premises less non-continuing expenses.]
 [Coverage is to be endorsed to cover losses arising from interruption of utilities outside the Leased Premises.]
 2.3 Form This insurance is to be issued on an ISO CP 00 30 10 12 Business Income (And Extra Expense Coverage Form.
 2.4 Valuation Basis Insurance is to be issued on an Agreed Value basis.
 64 2.5 Notice This insurance is to contain a provision for 30 days' prior written notice by insurance carrier to the Landlord required for cancellation [or material change].
-2.6 Waiver of Subrogation This insurance is to include a waiver of subrogation by insurer as to the Landlord Parties.
-3. Boiler & Machinery.
-65 Tenant is to m naintain boiler and machinery insurance meeting at least the following specifications.
-3.1 Scope of Coverage Coverage is to be provided on all operations at the described Leased Premises.
-3.2 Form This insurance is to be written on a Comprehensive Form, including Business Income.
-66 Valuation Basis This insurance is to be issued on a Replacement Cost, Agreed Value basis.
+2.3 monumer emiter to me Danatore reflament for emiceration [or material enange].
+2.5 Waiver of Subrogation This insurance is to include a waiver of subrogation by insurer as to the Landlord Parties.
+This insurance is to include a waiver of subrogation by insurer as to the Landlord 2.6 This insurance is to include a waiver of subrogation by insurer as to the Landlord Parties.
+2.6 3.
+Boiler & Machinery.
+65 Tenant This insurance is to include a waiver of subrogation by insurer as to the Landlord Parties.